 mysql> CREATE USER 'checkmk'@'localhost' IDENTIFIED BY 'MyPassword';

-This newly created user needs authorisation to read the instances.
+This newly created user needs authorization to read the instances.
 Therefore,

 check whether the user has the necessary permissions, or add them with the